How to Create a Caption file using Otter AI

 Edit the Conversations for accuracy

-Each video upload will create what is called a conversation.
-This is what Otter.ai calls individual recordings.
-Each conversation will need to be edited for accuracy.
+Each video upload creates what Otter.ai calls a “conversation,” referring to individual recordings.
+You will need to edit each conversation for accuracy.

 Select the conversation to edit it, and select the edit button.